agentultra/tigerbeetle-hs/README.md

 - _User data_: The Tigerbeetle client has fields for user metadata.
   We're planning on supporting this in a Haskell friendly way in the future.

+## Raw

+The modules in `Database.TigerBeetle.Raw` are meant to be wrappers for the FFI calls.
+If you want to build your own higher-level client library you should be able to use code from this layer as a starting point that is one level above raw FFI code.

 ## Reporting Issues